nus-cs2103-AY2324S1/ip/docs/README.md

 ## Getting Started
 1. Check that you are using Java 11
 2. Download the latest JAR file
-3. Navigate to the directory containing the JAR file downloaded
+3. Navigate to the directory containing the downloaded JAR file
 4. Run java -jar duke.jar to start the application

 ## Features

 ### Creating a new task: `todo`, `deadline`, `event`
-Add a new task to your task list.
+Add a new task of the specified type to the task list.

 **Format:**
 1. `todo [TASK]`